 Lillian removed most of the original furniture, however, park designers have tried to remain faithful to its original styling.
 To this day, a lamp stays lit in the window above the Fire Department in honor of Walt.

 BACKSTORY: Walt Disney had an apartment built above the Fire Station on Main Street, decorated by his wife Lillian.
+During the construction of Disneyland from 1954-1955, Walt had the Fire Station built first (along with his apartment) so that he could oversee the building process every step of the way (sometimes in his bathrobe!).
 Walt would often stay here to observe guests below and to have quick access to the park before it opened to the public.
+Originally, the fire pole was actually used by Walt, until a guest used it to gain access into the apartment.
+After that, it was sealed off.
 In memory of Walt’s passing, the lantern that appears in the front window of his apartment facing Main Street is usually left on.
 Disneyland legend says that the light in the apartment window was always on when Walt was inside.
 This apartment is off limits to guests of the park.

 In the photo at left, National Geographic gave readers a previously unseen view of Walt's Apartment.
 The caption for this photo from the August 1963 issue said: